Has the Google Analytics Bounce Rate Been Bounced?

 This helpful video by Loves Data shows you how to do it.

-Looking at my report, what I found much more interesting is Engagement Rate.
+Looking at my report, what I found much more interesting is Average engagement time.
 I can clearly see which blog posts are engaging and which ones are not.

 The whole purpose of this review of the Google Analytics bounce rate and other performance metrics, is to know which areas of your website need attention.
 First find out how people are experiencing your site, single out the pages where the engagement rate is low, or even the scroll percentage is low – and go and fix them.